-- Educating all member of the school community on this issue.
-This includes training for all on the nature, prevalence and effect of child sexual violence and harassment, and how to prevent, identify and respond to it. - Educating children about the nature and prevalence of child sexual violence and harassment within PSHE and Stop the Clock and the wider curriculum.
+• Educating all member of the school community on this issue.
+This includes training for all on the nature, prevalence and effect of child sexual violence and harassment, and how to prevent, identify and respond to it.

+- Educating children about the nature and prevalence of child sexual violence and harassment within the curriculum.
 There is a focus on healthy relationships that will help children who are experiencing or witnessing unhealthy relationships know where to seek help and report abuse.
 Health Education addresses important aspects such as mental wellbeing. - Informing pupils frequently about what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse.
-This includes online abuse. - Informing pupils regularly about the school's approach to such issues, including its zero-tolerance policy towards all forms of sexual violence and harassment. - Engaging parents on this issue by talking about it, receiving views and encouraging feedback. - Ensuring that all child sexual violence and harassment issues are fed back to the school's safeguarding team so that they can spot and address any concerning trends and identify pupils who maybe in need of additional support.
+This includes online abuse. - Informing pupils regularly about the school's approach to such issues, including its zero-tolerance policy towards all forms of sexual violence and harassment. - Ensuring that all child sexual violence and harassment issues are fed back to the school's safeguarding team so that they can spot and address any concerning trends and identify pupils who maybe in need of additional support.
 These concerns will be recorded and routinely discussed by the DSL team - Challenging the attitudes that underlie such abuse (both inside and outside the classroom). - Responding to cases of child sexual violence and harassment promptly and appropriately - Providing an open forum for children to talk things through.
 Such discussions may lead to increased safeguarding reports. - Making children aware of the processes to raise their concerns or make a report and how any report will be handled.
-This includes processes when they have a concern about a friend or peer. - Supporting out staff to understand how to manage a safeguarding report from a child and support them appropriately through the process.
+This includes processes when they have a concern about a friend or peer. - Supporting out staff to understand how to manage a safeguarding report from a child and support them appropriately through the process. - In supporting children and families, our staff understand Early Help can be particularly useful to address non-violent Harmful Sexual Behaviour and may prevent escalation of sexual violence.
+Therefore, it is particularly important that our Designated Safeguarding Lead (and their deputies) know what our local early help process is and how and where to access support.